-7. Ownership Profile system List is separated out into two lists - publicly owned and privately owned. publicly owned.
-Transparent way of separating managing effects on heritage buildings through land use change which can occur to Would require a plan change in respect of the Heritage List and the objectives, policies and rules.
-Another potential way of using this approach is to overlay the ownership profile over any or all of the above options 1-6 to help inform decision making. -------------------------------- --- --- -- ---
+7. Ownership Profile system List is separated out into two lists - publicly owned and privately owned.
+Would clearly identify which buildings already have status as a 'public good' through being publicly owned.
+Transparent way of separating public buildings from the rest of the list in regard to strengthening incentives for e.g. Would require a plan change in respect of the Heritage List and the objectives, policies and rules.
+Another potential way of using this approach is to overlay the ownership profile over any or all of the above options 1-6 to help inform decision making. -------------------------------- -- --- -- --